How to Build a Mental Resilience Community

 Take a moment to think about your own neighborhood.
 Is there an older person living alone who might need help evacuating or securing their home?
 Does a family nearby have a newborn and could run short on supplies?
 Making a plan to support vulnerable populations is a collective responsibility.
 Simply checking in, offering to share information, or including them in a neighborhood phone tree can make a life-changing difference.
 These actions ensure that everyone has fair access to the support and resources they need to get through the crisis safely.

-Connect with Your Community Online
+Stay Connected with Your Community Online

 In a crisis, technology becomes an essential tool for connection and coordination.
 Online platforms like neighborhood Facebook groups, Nextdoor, or even a simple group chat can be invaluable for sharing real-time updates, organizing help, and combating feelings of isolation.
 You can quickly let people know which roads are closed, where to find supplies, or who needs immediate assistance.
 Keeping your devices charged with a reliable fast portable power bank ensures you can stay connected to these digital lifelines when the power goes out.